DIABETIC FOOT ASSESSMENT

 If you have diabetes, looking after your feet is particularly important.
 Yet it’s often one of the most overlooked aspects of diabetes management.

-At Feet By Pody, our highly trained, professional chiropodists and podiatrists are experts in diabetic foot assessment, and providing advice and therapy to help those with diabetes manage their foot care.
+At Feet By Pody, our highly trained, professional podiatrists are experts in diabetic foot assessment and providing advice and therapy to help those with diabetes manage their foot care.

 People with diabetes often have higher levels of blood glucose, which affects your circulation and nervous system.
 The reduction of blood supply to your feet can cause damage to your nerve endings, something known as peripheral neuropathy.